Public Use Patent: Everything You Need To Know

 Inventions shared with another inventor without the expectation of secrecy or other restrictions are considered to be publicly used.
 The court will consider the circumstances under which the third party had access to use the invention.
 For example, if the invention was sold to the third party or otherwise used commercially, this likely constitutes public use.

 If you need help with a public use patent, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.